Mohegan Tribe: 18th–19th century

-20th Century
+20th century

 During the 20th century, the Mohegan Tribe underwent a period of cultural revival and political reorganization, setting the foundation for their eventual federal recognition.
 After centuries of land loss and state interference, the tribe took steps to formalize its governance and preserve its heritage through grassroots efforts.

 A central figure in this movement was Gladys Tantaquidgeon (1899–2005), a Mohegan medicine woman, anthropologist, and public intellectual who played a key role in preserving tribal traditions.
 Alongside her father and brother, she co-founded the Tantaquidgeon Museum in 1931 in Uncasville, Connecticut.
 It is the oldest Native American-owned and operated museum in the United States and served as a cultural stronghold for Mohegan history, language, and spirituality during a time of widespread cultural assimilation.

 Gladys Tantaquidgeon's efforts were complemented by the work of her grandniece, Melissa Tantaquidgeon Zobel, who became the tribe’s official historian and worked to preserve Mohegan oral traditions and literature.

 In the 1980s, as federal policy became more favorable toward tribal self-governance, the Mohegan Tribe began pursuing federal recognition.
 To establish a formal political identity, the tribe drafted a written constitution in 1983, outlining its governmental structure, legal powers, and cultural priorities.

 The Mohegan government was reorganized to include a nine-member Tribal Council and a seven-member Council of Elders, both elected by the tribal community.
 These bodies assumed responsibility for executive, legislative, and judicial functions, and also oversaw matters of cultural integrity and enrollment.

 This period of legal and cultural consolidation enabled the Mohegan to prepare for a formal land claim, leading to the landmark recognition settlement of the 1990s.

+Due to common intermarriages with whites, many citizens of the Mohegan Tribe have both Mohegan and European ancestry and may outwardly appear white.